vseryakov/backendjs/README.md

   multiple icons for the same prefix. `type` can be any string consisting from alpha and digits characters.

   The following parameters can be used:
-    - allow - permissions, see `/account/put/icon` for the format and usage
+    - auth - permissions, see `/account/put/icon` for the format and usage
     - _width - desired width of the stored icon, if negative this means do not upscale, if th eimage width is less than given keep it as is
     - _height - height of the icon, same rules apply as for the width above
     - _ext - image file format, default is jpg, supports: gif, png, jpg